kai124138/BNJetTagKai/README.md

 - Ma et al., *The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits* (2024) — for the BitNet ternary quantization scheme.
 - [fastmachinelearning/hls4ml](https://github.com/fastmachinelearning/hls4ml)
-- Russell Dunn's L1JetTag dataset and the upstream BNJetTag project at `Brainz22/BNJetTag`.
+- Russell's L1JetTag dataset and the upstream BNJetTag project at `Brainz22/BNJetTag`.